electricpipelines/barq/README.md

 [![Dabarqus Build and Release](https://github.com/electricpipelines/dabarqus/actions/workflows/build-and-release.yaml/badge.svg)](https://github.com/electricpipelines/dabarqus/actions/workflows/build-and-release.yaml)

-**Dabarqus** is a revolutionary all-in-one RAG (Retrieval-Augmented Generation) solution designed for developers who prioritize privacy, performance, and ease of deployment.
+**Dabarqus** is a revolutionary all-in-one RAG (Retrieval-Augmented Generation) solution designed to deliver state-of-the-art RAG on-premise at a fraction of the cost of building from scratch.

 In our experience with custom RAG solutions, we\'ve encountered three major challenges: